feaser/microtbx/docs/extra.md

 The file `tbxfreertos.c` offers an alternative heap management implementation, using MicroTBX's memory pools.
 This allows you to dynamically allocate and release memory on the heap, for your application's FreeRTOS objects.

-To use this solution heap management solution, you just need to remove the `heap_x.c` source file from your project and compile and link `tbxfreertos.c` instead.
+To use this heap management solution, you just need to remove the `heap_x.c` source file from your project and compile and link `tbxfreertos.c` instead.

 ### Assertions